stephfrian/cse15l-lab-reports/LabReport4.md

  Keys pressed/Type: `nano Li<tab>.java`, `<down>` 42 times, `<right>` 12 times, `<backspace>`, Type `2`, `<Ctrl><O>`, `<enter>`, `<Ctrl><X>`

- After using the nano command, I made one edit to the .java file: changing index1 += 1 to index2 += 1.
+ After using the `nano` command, I made one edit to the .java file: changing index1 += 1 to index2 += 1.
 Then I saved this edit to the file and exited the nano window.
+ The command `<Ctrl><O>` allows you to specify a file name you can save those edits to, pressing `<enter>` saves the changes to that file, then `<Ctrl><X>` exits the `nano` window within the terminal.

 ## Step 8: Running the Tests, Demonstrating That They Succeed
   ![Screenshot 2023-02-27 181718](https://user-images.githubusercontent.com/110694499/221736137-7686e7e3-64aa-4b88-9715-04a25402dc5d.jpg)

 Keys pressed/Typed: `<Ctrl><R>`,`javac - <enter>`, `<Ctrl><R>`, `java - <enter>`

- I used the reverse-i-search command <Ctrl><R> to search through my command history for the javac command that compiles my tester file.
+ I used the reverse-i-search command `<Ctrl><R>` to search through my command history for the javac command that compiles my tester file.
 Then I used the same command to search for the javac command that runs my tester file.

 ## Step 9: Committing and Pushing the Resulting Change to My Github Account
 ![Screenshot 2023-02-27 182902](https://user-images.githubusercontent.com/110694499/221738031-5382e04b-896b-4879-826d-e38342405dea.jpg)

   Keys pressed/Typed: `git add ListExamples.java`, `git commit -m "Updated"`, `git push`